How to Catch a Raccoon with a Live Trap

 Step 5 - Relocate the Raccoon

 Any non-target animals should be released immediately.
-Once you have captured a raccoon in your live trap, check your local authorities to make sure you are correctly relocating the animal.
+Once you have captured a raccoon in your live trap, check with your local authorities to ensure you correctly relocate the animal.
 Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the raccoon.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area raccoon-free.

 Sanitation

 Keeping trash out in the open is an invitation for a raccoon.
-Be sure to place all waste in a trash can, preferably with a lid so it can be kept closed.
-Remove all clutter and debris from your property, since raccoons may be drawn to nest and burrow in these areas.
+Be sure to place all waste in a trash can, preferably with a lid to keep it closed.
+Remove all clutter and debris from your property since raccoons may be drawn to nest and burrow in these areas.
 Any potential food or water sources, especially pet food, should be properly sealed in a container and stored indoors.
 Regularly check the property for spots that retain water.

 Exclusion